s3rius/FastAPI-template/fastapi_template/template/{{cookiecutter.project_name}}/README.md

 It will create needed components.

-If you hasn't pushed to docker registry yet, you can build image locally.
+If you haven't pushed to docker registry yet, you can build image locally.

 ```bash
 docker-compose -f deploy/docker-compose.yml --project-directory . build